nielsing/yar/README.md

 Just make sure that you have the GOPATH environment variable set in your preferred shell rc and that the $GOPATH/bin directory is in your PATH.
 More info [here](https://golang.org/doc/code.html#GOPATH).

 ## Usage
-### Want to search for secrets in an organization?
+### Want to search for secrets within an organization?
 ```
 yar -o orgname
 ```